LiamFenneman/Project3/README.md

 | 16 Jun | Discussion for Challenge  | Discuss problems with Challenge.                                                  |
 | 19 Jun | Hand in Finished Project  | Challenge finished.
 Everything is documented/tested.
 Wiki discussion is also due. |
 | 24 Jun | Report Due                | Submit report.                                                                    |

+To do list:
+By the 6th Of june

+Addison
+Ensure everything needed is uploaded to github
+Have SFML working
+Understand and suggest improvements to Liam’s core code Ask lecturers questions regarding the project
+Help Liam with looking into completion

+Liam
+Have SFML working
+Core code in progress or finished
+Commenting on code for everyone to understand
+Uploaded code to github with comments on changes
+Look into completion

+Shaylen
+Have SFML working
+Look at and understand Liam’s core code
+Look for potential improvements for core
+Document testing for core
+Once everything is documented and uploaded, move onto working on completion with Liam

+Nikhil
+Have SFML working
+Look at and understand Liam’s core code
+Look for potential improvements for core
+Document testing for core
+Once everything is documented and uploaded, move onto working on completion with Liam